pgcharetteUdeS/mrr_absorption_sensor/README.md

 ## Notes:

-1. The problem specifications are read in from a .toml file containing the problem parameters and data, see "example.toml" for explanations of the key/value pairs and fileio.load_toml_file().
+1. The problem specifications are read in from a .toml file containing the problem parameters and data, see "example.toml" for explanations of the key/value pairs.

-2. The return value from analyze.analyze() MUST be stored in a local variable in the calling script for the buttons to work in the 3D graph of alpha_bend(r, u).
+2. The return value from analyze.analyze() must be stored in a local variable in the calling script for the buttons to work in the 3D graph of alpha_bend(r, u).

 3. The alpha_bend(r, u) model is hardcoded in models.Models.fit_alpha_bend_model()
    but the code is structured in such a way that it is relatively easy to change, see the "USER-DEFINABLE MODEL-SPECIFIC SECTION" code section.

-4. On windows, the colorama package must be initialized with colorama.init() prior to calling the package modules if colored text on the console is desired.

 ## Known issues:

-...
+None